RaspberryPiFoundation/editor-api/README.md

 ## Usage

+### Projects

 Individual projects can be requested from `/api/projects/{project_identifier}` and a list of a user's projects is available via the GraphQL API.

 Project images are uploaded via `POST` requests to `/projects/{project_identfier}/images` and stored in an S3 bucket.

 A project remix is created via a `POST` request to `projects/{original_project_identifier}/remix`.

+### Code Editor for Education

+Editor API provides routes for managing resources such as schools, school classes and lessons, inviting teachers and requesting student account creation from `profile`.